GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 (complete with a bottom-up approach by reviewing metrics in papers containing concept finding contributions)

 Authors should use existing metrics and not invent new ones, unless they measure additional aspects not covered by existing ones.
 Any change to existing empirical evidence must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*', or [click here](ttps://github.com/GIS-S-mart/Benchmark-7_Design_synthesis-3_Concepts_finding/discussions).
 Once the suggested change is informally approved by the community, the author shall post on the issues page of the benchmark (e.g. navigate to '*Repositories > Benchmark-0_Template > Issues*', or [click here](ttps://github.com/GIS-S-mart/Benchmark-7_Design_synthesis-3_Concepts_finding/issues)) and briefly outline the new metric.

 ## Benchmarks Collection

-The set of benchmark exercises aims to demonstrate the usefulness of each claimed contribution beyond a single benchmark exercise
+The set of benchmark exercises aims to demonstrate the usefulness of each claimed contribution beyond a single benchmark exercise.

 ### Characteristics of the collection of benchmark exercises